MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 ```shell
 status DEAD
 ```

 Then the agent is inactive and needs to be restarted.
-If it returns something other than this, then it is still active.
+If it returns something other than this, then it is still active!

 Stop the running agent: